Submissions

 Short Communication

-Short Communications would not normally exceed 8 pages of double-spaced A4 text, including not more than 2 tables and 2 figures and a maximum of 20 references.
+Short Communications would not normally exceed 10 pages of double-spaced A4 text, including not more than 2 tables, 2 figures and a maximum of 30 references.

 Special Issue Article : such as papers presented in International Conferences, are similar to Research Papers except that they may be subject to additional page restrictions imposed by the Guest Editor of the Special Issue.